envisioning/vocab/vocab/Regularization.md

 ---
 category: CORE, MATH
+generality:
+- 0.89
+- 0.875
+- 0.86
+- 0.845
+- 0.83
+- 0.815
+- 0.8
 slug: regularization
 summary: Technique used in machine learning to reduce model overfitting by adding a penalty to the loss function based on the complexity of the model.
 title: Regularization
 ---